Rise of Neville Chamberlain: Chancellor and Conservative heir apparent

 At the end of the speech, Sir Austen Chamberlain walked down and shook his brother's hand.
 The Import Duties Act 1932 passed Parliament easily.
 The Ottawa Conference that August produced little result, with Chamberlain bringing home several minor bilateral trade agreements, and no general agreement.

 In the interim between the Import Duties Act and the Ottawa Conference, Chamberlain presented his first budget, in April 1932.
 The gold standard had been abandoned in the early days of the National Government; the Bank of England sought its restoration.
 Chamberlain, on advice from his officials, declined to restore the gold standard, realising that a devalued pound would improve the balance of trade.
 Otherwise, Chamberlain maintained the severe budget cuts that had been agreed to at the inception of the National Government: Chamberlain cut means-tested benefits and public sector wages, which proved to be an unpopular move.
-He also cut interest rates, which led to a house-building boom in the south of England and supported plans to clear slums.
+He also cut interest rates, which led to a housebuilding boom in the south of England and supported plans to clear slums.
 Interest on the war debt had been a major cost in each budget.
 Chamberlain was able to reduce the interest rate on most of Britain's war debt from 5% to 3.5%.
 Between 1932 and 1938, Chamberlain halved the percentage of the budget devoted to payment of interest on the war debt.

 Chamberlain hoped that a cancellation of the war debt owed to the United States could be negotiated.
 In June 1933, Britain hosted the World Monetary and Economic Conference.
 Describing the event as the "most crucial gathering since Versailles", Time magazine featured Chamberlain on its cover, referring to him as "that mighty mover behind British Cabinet scenes, lean, taciturn, iron-willed ...
 It is no secret that Scot MacDonald remains Prime Minister by Prime Mover Chamberlain's leave."
 The Conference came to nothing, when US President Franklin Roosevelt sent word that he would not consider any war debt cancellation.
 After the US Congress passed the Johnson Act, forbidding loans to nations in default on their debts, Chamberlain felt that Britain could not pay the entire debt, and, as the Act made no distinction between a partial and complete default, the Chancellor entirely suspended Britain's war debt payments to the US.

 In 1934, Chamberlain was able to declare a budget surplus, and restore many of the cuts in unemployment compensation and civil servant's salaries he had made after taking office.
 He told the Commons, "We have now finished the story of Bleak House and are sitting down this afternoon to enjoy the first chapter of Great Expectations."
 With MacDonald in physical and mental decline and Conservative Party leader Baldwin exhibiting ever greater lethargy, Chamberlain increasingly became the workhorse of the National Government.